 - general terms of business; and

-Pursuant to the provisions in Competition Act or article 101 of TFEU regarding prohibited agreements, the decision of the Agency on the declaration of a prohibited agreement will first declare the existence of a prohibited agreement, participants in this agreement, the type of agreement, the goods or services to which the agreement has or may have an effect, the geographical area in which the agreement takes effect, the term of the agreement, the objective of the agreement and the manner of implementation of the agreement; and second, determine the extent, terms and conditions for the removal of the harmful effects of the prohibited agreement and finally impose an administrative fine in accordance with the provisions of Competition Act.
+Under the Competition Act or article 101 TFEU regarding prohibited agreements, the decision of the Agency on the finding of a prohibited agreement will first declare the existence of a prohibited agreement, participants in the agreement, the type of agreement, the goods or services that the agreement has affected or may affect, the geographical area in which the agreement takes effect, the term of the agreement, the objective of the agreement and the manner of implementation of the agreement.
+The Agency will also determine the extent, terms and conditions for the removal of harmful effects of the prohibited agreement and finally impose an administrative fine in accordance with the provisions of Competition Act.

 The provisions of the Competition Act regarding prohibited agreements are applicable to all sectors of the economy and online agreements.
-The Competition Act does not differentiate between the size of the businesses (this circumstance will be important in practice, when assessing the market share or abuse of possible dominance) nor does it differentiate between domestic and foreign businesses.
-The rule also addresses a pre-contractual behaviour by prohibiting aggressive practices, discrimination, abuse of bargaining power and the unfair breaking off of negotiation (which was actually introduced by case law).
+The Competition Act does not differentiate between the size of the businesses (in practice, however, this is an important factor in assessing the market share or abuse of possible dominance), nor does it differentiate between domestic and foreign businesses.
+The rule also addresses pre-contractual behaviour by prohibiting aggressive practices, discrimination, abuse of bargaining power and the unfair breaking off of negotiations (which was actually introduced by case law).

-Certain categories of agreements are granted exemption from general prohibition if, throughout their duration, they cumulatively comply with the conditions that they contribute to improving the production or distribution of goods or services, or to promoting technical or economic progress while allowing consumers a fair share of the resulting benefit, and do not impose on the undertakings concerned restrictions that are not indispensable to the attainment of those objectives, and do not afford such undertakings the possibility of eliminating competition in respect of a substantial part of goods.
+Certain categories of agreements are granted exemption from general prohibition if, throughout their duration, they cumulatively contribute to improving the production or distribution of goods or services or to promoting technical or economic progress while allowing consumers a fair share of the resulting benefit, do not impose on the undertakings concerned restrictions that are not indispensable to the attainment of those objectives, and do not enable such undertakings the possibility of eliminating competition in respect of a substantial part of goods.

-As mentioned above, the Croatian government passed, in 2011, a number of regulations providing exemptions to certain agreements.
-Those regulations all contain provisions that define content that such agreements must contain, and the restrictions or conditions that such agreements may not contain.
+As mentioned above, in 2011 the Croatian government passed a number of regulations providing exemptions to certain agreements.
+Those regulations all contain provisions that define content such agreements must contain as well as the restrictions or conditions that such agreements may not contain.

 Agreements of minor importance

-Moreover, certain agreements are not considered as prohibited due to the minor impact they are considered to have on the market.
-The Competition Act defines agreements of minor importance as agreements in which the parties to the agreement and the controlled undertakings have an insignificant common market share, provided that such agreements do not contain hard-core restrictions of competition that, in spite of the insignificant market share of the parties to the agreement, lead to the distortion of competition.
-The Regulation on agreements of minor importance sets the conditions with which agreements of minor importance must comply, and the restrictions or provisions that such agreements may not contain.
+Certain agreements are not considered to be prohibited owing to the minor impact they have on the market.
+The Competition Act defines agreements of minor importance as agreements in which the parties to the agreement and the controlled undertakings have an insignificant common market share, provided that such agreements do not contain hard-core restrictions of competition that lead to the distortion of competition, in spite of the insignificant market share of the parties.
+The Regulation on Agreements of Minor Importance sets the conditions with which agreements of minor importance must comply, as well as the restrictions or provisions that such agreements may not contain.

 Abuse of dominant position

-As defined by the Competition Act, an undertaking can be presumed to be in a dominant position when, due to its market power, it can act in the relevant market to a considerable extent independently of its actual or potential competitors, consumers, buyers or suppliers, and this is particularly the case when an undertaking has no significant competitors in the relevant market or holds significant market power in relation to its actual or potential competitors, particularly relating to:
+The Competition Act provides that an undertaking can be presumed to be in a dominant position when, due to its market power, it can act in the relevant market to a considerable extent independently of its actual or potential competitors, consumers, buyers or suppliers, as is particularly the case when an undertaking has no significant competitors in the relevant market or holds significant market power in relation to its actual or potential competitors, particularly related to:

-- its market share and a period of time in which this market position has been held;
+- its market share and the period of time for which this market position has been held;

 - its financial power;